 Visiting Tetbury this past fall proved that it’s not just another small town but a rich destination to explore–full of history, links to royalty, and surrounded by beautiful open lands.

-With 1,300 years of history, this town thrives on fantastic architecture, old houses that are now antique shops along Long Street like Alderson Antiques marked as the oldest building in the city dated from the 16th century.
-We had to take a look inside this relic, and after a talk with the shop owner, we had an appreciation for the well-preserved wood floors, the ceiling with beautiful character, solid but small doors, and the thick brick wall separating one room from the other.
+With 1,300 years of history, this town thrives on fantastic architecture, old houses that are now antique shops along Long Street like Alderson Antiques marked as the oldest building in the city dating from the 16th century.
+We had to take a look inside this relic, and after a talk with the shop owner, we appreciated the well-preserved wood floors, the ceiling with beautiful character, solid but small doors, and the thick brick wall separating one room from the other.

 While walking around the historic town, you can’t miss the Parish Church of St Mary the Virgin and St Mary Magdalen.
-It has been a place of worship since 681 AD; however, since then, many changes had taken place when the old abbey was demolished, and a new church was build in its place in 1777.
+The church has been a place of worship since 681 AD.
+However, since then, many changes have taken place when the old abbey was demolished, and a new church was build in its place in 1777.